Telling Untold Histories will take place on

 How do I propose a session?

-There are several ways to propose a session:
+There are currently two ways to propose a session:

-- Last minute on the day of the conference.
-Stand up and tell us your idea during the morning scheduling session.
+- The day of the conference.
+Tell us your idea during the morning scheduling session.
 It’s that easy.

 If you propose a session, you should be prepared to facilitate it.
 However, that does not mean you will be expected to lecture or present on the subject.
 Instead, your job will be to get the conversation going, perhaps provide background information, and encourage participation from the rest of the group.